EDE211 - Instructional Strategies in Elementary and Early Childhood Education

 EDE305 - Mathematical Content and Method in the Elementary School

 Emphasis is on understanding children's cognitive development and perception and their work with mathematics.
-To accomplish this it is suggested that students work with children.
+To accomplish this, it is suggested that students work with children.
 The professor demonstrates learning activities appropriate to the developmental and academic levels of children.
 As time permits, and on the basis of the experiences gained through observing and working with children, critical analyses of commercial arithmetic materials and texts, as well as recent trends and current projects in arithmetic, will be considered.
 Prerequisites: 32 college credits, 9 natural science credits.
-Prerequisite: Minimum 2.5 GPA, EDE 211 or ELE 220 or ELE 221, current clearances.
+Prerequisites: Minimum 2.50 GPA, EDE 211 or ELE 220 or 221, current clearances.
 (3 crs.)
 Fall and spring.

 EDE306 - Teaching of Social Studies for Elementary Grades